10 Steps Of Top Risk Management In Leverage Trading

 What is risk management?

-Risk management is the technique of preserving your capital while planning a trade, entering a trade, and exiting a trade.
-Risk in leverage trading is the other side of the coin that most traders look beyond because they don’t understand it and don’t know how to control it.
+Risk management is the technique of preserving capital while planning a trade, entering a trade, and exiting a trade.
+Risk in leverage trading is the other side of the coin that most traders look beyond because they do not understand it and do not know how to control it.

-Since we can’t have rewards without risks we have to take responsibility when trading the financial markets and be wise about how to structure a trade.
+Reward cannot exist without risk, which is why traders must take responsibility when operating in the financial markets and be thoughtful about how to structure each trade.
 The best risk managers are those who know how to control their losses so that individual trades do not damage the overall trading account.

-The best way to manage your risk is to prepare and analyze each trade and think about the worst possible outcome for this position.
-If your analysis tells you that this trade is too risky, you should wait for another opportunity or change your plan.
+The best approach is to analyze each trade and consider the worst possible outcome for the position.
+Traders whose analysis flags a trade as too risky often wait for a better setup or restructure the plan.

 The biggest misstep retail traders make is to ignore risk and let chance decide how bad the downside gets.